Executive Council of Yukon

 The Executive Council of Yukon (Conseil exécutif du Yukon), more commonly known as the Cabinet of Yukon (Cabinet du Yukon), is the cabinet of the Canadian territory of Yukon.
 It is chosen by the Premier from the elected members of the governing party in the Yukon Legislative Assembly.

-The current Executive Council is made up of members of the Yukon Liberal Party (Current as of June 2025).
+The current Executive Council is made up of members of the Yukon Party (Current as of November 2025).